Exodus/vsts/README.md

 ---

-### GET /gen
+> ### GET /gen

 Generate a token in the response body.

 ---

-### GET /auth
+> ### GET /auth

-The /auth endpoint works expecting the following header:
+The /auth endpoint works in 3 ways.

-`AUTHORIZATION: Bearer <token>` where <token> is a valid generated token from the `/gen` endpoint.
+Expecting the following header:

-On a valid token, will respond with a status code 200 making it useful for something like Traefik ForwardAuth.
+`TOKEN: <token>` where `<token>` is a valid generated token from the `/gen` endpoint.

----
+Expecting a query param: `/auth?token=<token>`.

-### GET /validate
+Expecting a token in the path: `/auth/<token>`.

-Validates a token in the URL path after /validate: `/validate/<token>`
+On a valid token, the service will respond with a status code 200 making it useful for something like Traefik ForwardAuth.

 ---

-### GET /healthz
+> ### GET /healthz

-Very simple health check endpoint at: /healthz
+Very simple health check endpoint at: `/healthz`.

-Config file and Environment variable overrides
+Config file and Environment variable overrides.

 ---

-The server may be configured with a configuration file with a basename of `settings` and any of the following supported formats {json, yaml, toml, INI, RON, JSON5}
+The server may be configured with a configuration file with a basename of `settings` and any of the following supported formats {json, yaml, toml, INI, RON, JSON5}.

 All of which can be overriden by environment variables:

-VSTS_SERVER_PORT
+- VSTS_SERVER_PORT
-VSTS_JWT_SECRET
+- VSTS_JWT_SECRET
-VSTS_JWT_DURATION
+- VSTS_JWT_DURATION

 Examples: